 The streets have noticeably fewer passersby in many of the residential neighborhoods during the month of August.
 Many shops and restaurants are closed for the entire month.
 For this reason, some people say that August is the worst time to visit Paris.

 Some visitors and residents relish the quiet, relaxing atmosphere.
-The touristy 4th, 5th, 6th, 7th, and 16th arrondissements are taken over by tourists.
 Lines at museums and historic monuments are shorter than usual, and the Métro trains are less crowded.
 The downside is that the real ambience of Paris is absent.
+Many neighborhoods (especially the 4th, 5th, 6th, 7th, and 16th arrondissements) are taken over by tourists.

 On the upside, the weather in August is warm and sunny.
 Daytime temperatures average in the high 70s, and August has the lowest chance of rain of any month in the year.
 Sunshine makes the Seine River banks, café terraces, and gardens resplendent.

 Springtime: The number of songs written about springtime in Paris reveals the soul-inspiring effect this season has (and has had) on so many visitors.
 Springtime in Paris is legendary for its special beauty and ambience.
 The air feels fresher, and the entire city becomes brighter and cheerier as if waking up after a long winter.
 Many travelers say that spring is the best time of year to visit Paris.

 The first signs of spring are the blossoms of cherry trees in March.
 The delicate pink flowers of cherry trees bloom at the Champs de Mars and the Jardins du Trocadéro that frame the Eiffel Tower, as well as at the Jardin des Plantes botanical garden in the Latin Quarter.